makersacademy/CV/README.md

 ## Skills

-#### Agile Learner
+#### Self Led Learner

-- I have a strong history of agile learning.
-During my 11 years with the NHS, I rose from Junior Physiotherapist to Extended Scope Spinal Practitioner.
-This required me to continuously learn new concepts at pace to ensure that services and patients were well supported.
-I have a great desire to succeed and try new things, which led me to Makers Bootcamp, pushing myself to the edge of my comfort zone and drive on my development.
+- A strong self led learner.
+Within the NHS promoted from junior physiotherapist to consultant level within seven years.
+Requiring continuous learning of new concepts at pace to ensure that services and patients were well supported.
+Great desire to succeed and try new things, which led to Makers Bootcamp.

 #### Communication

-- I have a proven track record of clear and strong communication.
-As a physiotherapist your key attribute had to be the ability to communicate clearly with a range of people in varied settings.
-Throughout my working life I regularly gave presentations to both frontline staff and senior management, ensuring that complex ideas were understood fully.
-I am trained to deliver training in a variety of roles and did so regularly during my employment.
+- Proven track record of clear and strong communication.
+The ability to communicate clearly with a range of people in varied settings.
+Regular presentations to; patients, frontline staff and senior management to ensure that complex ideas were understood fully.

 #### Problem Solving

-- I excel at problem solving and working through issues in a systematic and holistic way.
+- A competent problem solver.
 In a recent process review with an experienced web developer I was given a scenario of talking to a client to gather information of their needs and problems, and provide a solution to this issue within a tight 45 mins time frame.
 The session came with positive feedback which is attached here [Feedback](https://github.com/bear99a9/CV/blob/master/2021-03-01-Red%20Weezing%2068-feedback.pdf)

 #### Leadership

-- I have spent the past few years working in more senior leadership roles within the NHS.
-I have also captained my university, club and county 1st XV rugby teams.
-I feel that coupled with my strong communication skills, I am able to work in any team and help them thrive and succeed.
+- Experienced leader.
+Spent the previous several years working in senior leadership roles within the NHS.
+Captained university, club and county 1st XV rugby teams.
+This coupled strong communication skills, allows for effective and successful teamwork.

 ## Experience

-**MSE Nhs Trust** (05/17-12/20)
+**MSE NHS Trust** (May '17 to Dec '20)
 _Extended Scope Spinal Practitioner_

 - Overall responsibility for the effective management, operation and development of the spinal triage team.
 This included overall responsibility for the management of 12 staff.
-- High level evidenced based treatment and care of spinal patients within Essex
+- High level evidenced based treatment and care of spinal patients within Essex.
 - Developing and implementing policies, procedures, and quality standards.
 - Effective approaches to project management to ensure implementation of vision and strategy.
 - Responsibility for the recruitment and selection of staff.

+**Bishops Stortford** (May '17 to Dec '20)
+_1st VX Coach_

-**MSE Nhs Trust** (01/16-05/17)
+**MSE NHS Trust** (Jan '16 to May '17)
 _Specialist Pain Physiotherapist_

-- High level evidenced based treatment and care of chronic pain patients within Essex
+- High level evidenced based treatment and care of chronic pain patients within Essex.
 - Joint responsibility for the management, operation, and development of the physiotherapy pain service being provided to maximise outcomes for service users.
 - Undertake an annual service review and audit to inform service development plans, quality standards and to establish relevant performance indicators.
 - Determining the strategic direction of the service, providing leadership on corporate priorities.